mdn/interactive-examples/CONTRIBUTING-HTML.md

 ## Styling the example

 Often the example will want some CSS.
 In this case, the table will be much easier to read if it's given some basic styling.

-To add CSS, create a new file under "./live-examples/html-examples/table-content/css".
-Give it the same name as the HTML file, but with a ".css" prefix.
+To add CSS, create a new file under `./live-examples/html-examples/table-content/css`.
+Give it the same name as the HTML file, but with a `.css` prefix.

 ```bash
 cd live-examples/html-examples/table-content/css